-(Lecturers: Hejna, Nagao, Harada, Tabata, Kambe, Masuda, Carlton, Yamamoto, Kumeta)
+(Lecturers: Hejna, Nagao, Ohtsuka, Ikura, Kambe, Masuda, Carlton, Kumeta)

 This class will be conducted entirely in English, and is designed to acquaint students with a broad range of research areas and methodologies, while encouraging students to consider the adaptability or combination of methods in other systems.
-Topics will range from a quick review of basic molecular biology techniques, to presentations on signal transduction, transport proteins, applications of fluorescence technology, genomewide screening, single-molecule imaging, systems biology, regenerative medicine, tissue growth and regulation, and RNA research.
+Topics will range from a quick review of basic molecular biology techniques, to presentations on signal transduction, transport proteins, applications of fluorescence technology, genome-wide screening, single-molecule imaging, systems biology, regenerative medicine, tissue growth and regulation, and RNA research.
 Discussion is also encouraged.
 The class is primarily for first-year Master's students, but 2nd year Master's students may also attend.

-Global Frontier in Life Science A

-(Lecturers: Kakizuka, Imamura, Carlton, Kondo)
+Global Frontier in Life Science A (Lecturers: Kakizuka, Imamura, Carlton, Kondo)

-Lectures in "Global Frontiers in Life Science A" will be held in English, and aim to provide basic and fundamental concepts, and knowledge in several different research fields in life sciences.
+Lectures in "Global Frontiers in Life Science A." will be held in English, and aim to provide basic and fundamental concepts, and knowledge in several different research fields in life sciences.
 Lecturers are mostly young scientists, who have recently started his or her own researches as lab heads in Kyoto University.
 In addition, the lecturers will provide their experience such as how they have found enthusiasm in life science research.
+The discussions will be chaired by Dr. Dan Ohtan Wang in all lectures.